-If you are eligible for retirement, you must make a benefit election, in writing, and file the benefit election form with the Retirement Office within 30 days before the date you would like payment of your benefit to begin.
+If you are eligible for retirement, you must file a notice of intent to retire form with the Retirement Office at least 45 days before the date you would like payment of your benefit to begin.
+You must also make a benefit election, in writing, and file the benefit election form with the Retirement Office within 30 days before the date you would like payment of your benefit to begin.
 The date you choose for your benefit to begin is called your "pension commencement date" and must be the first day of a calendar month.
 You will not receive your first actual payment until the first day of the calendar month after your pension commencement date.
 Your first payment will include the first and second months' benefit payments.
 Except as discussed below, no benefit payments will be made prior to the date you file a benefit election form with the Retirement Office.